gskumar77c/Visitor-Management-System/README.md

 "# Visitor-Management-System"

 Manages the check in and check out information of the visitors.

+Manager(admin):

-Sends mail to the visitor's about their checkin and checkout details.
+-> Can see all visitors checkin and checkout details

+-> Can remove access to any visitor

+Visitor(user):

+-> Creates an account in the system

+-> Can update his/her profile

+-> Can view his all Checkin/Checkout information

+-> Recieves mails related to his Checkin/Checkout

 To Run The code :